python/mypy/docs/source/command_line.rst

     see :ref:`Following imports <follow-imports>`.

 ``--python-executable EXECUTABLE``
-    This flag will have mypy collect type information from `PEP 561`_ compliant packages installed for the Python executable ``EXECUTABLE``.
+    This flag will have mypy collect type information from :pep:`561` compliant packages installed for the Python executable ``EXECUTABLE``.
     If not provided, mypy will use PEP 561 compliant packages installed for the Python executable running mypy.